Web3 Strategy

 Web3 Product & Strategy Lead

-A Tier 1 Multinational Financial Institution needed to determine how Web3 infrastructure could improve payments, liquidity, and settlement without introducing regulatory, operational, or reputational risk.
-Industry momentum was accelerating, but leadership lacked clarity on where Web3 created enterprise value and how adoption could occur safely within institutional constraints.
+A Tier 1 Multinational Financial Institution needed to determine how Web3 infrastructure could improve payments, liquidity mobility, and settlement without introducing regulatory, operational, or reputational risk.
+Industry momentum was accelerating, but leadership lacked clarity on where programmable infrastructure created enterprise value and how adoption could occur safely within institutional constraints.

 I defined a governance-aligned Web3 adoption strategy that prioritized tokenized deposits and settlement infrastructure while explicitly rejecting high-risk or non-strategic use cases.
-I established a formal governance model, adoption gating framework, and phased enterprise roadmap that enabled leadership to pursue innovation safely while preserving regulatory trust and operational control.
+The work established a formal governance model, adoption gating framework, and phased enterprise roadmap that enabled leadership to evaluate programmable infrastructure safely while preserving regulatory trust and operational control.

 Challenge